Wintry Wonders: 20 Birds to Look for in the Snowy Season

 Bluebirds in a Blizzard

 “I love winter.
-The lovely snow floating down like little jewels.
-So peaceful.
-I was talking to someone when out of the corner of my eye I noticed something blue.
-I looked and there were two bluebirds sitting in a small tree right in front of me.
-Oh My Gosh!
+The lovely snow floating down like little jewels is so peaceful.
+I was talking to someone when, out of the corner of my eye, I noticed something blue.
+I looked, and there were two bluebirds sitting in a small tree right in front of me.
+Oh my gosh!
 I couldn’t get my camera on fast enough.
 And then they flew away.
-Who ever heard of bluebirds in a snow storm?” writes Joann Firsdon.
-We asked the experts: What do bluebirds eat in winter?
+Whoever heard of bluebirds in a snowstorm?” writes Joann Firsdon.

 Courtesy Beth Huebner

 “These male cardinals love to sit on a tree outside our kitchen window.
 At any time, they are spectacularly beautiful, but capturing them in this snowstorm added a magical quality to their dramatic red color against the snow,” says Beth Huebner.
-Check out simply stunning photos of Northern cardinals.
+Check out more simply stunning photos of northern cardinals.

 Courtesy Ted Busby

 “I heard about a rural area that three snowy owls had settled in, so I decided to try and get my first photos of this magnificent bird.
 Once I arrived, I had no trouble spotting the owl a long way out in a farmer’s field.
 I asked for permission to enter the property and spent approximately 40 minutes slowly approaching the owl in a zig-zag fashion so not to stress the bird, stopping periodically to take some shots,” says Ted Busby.
 Check out more outstanding pictures of owls.

 Courtesy Lori R. Bramble